Aurailus/bluemap-external-extender/README.md

-# MidnightExternalExtender
+# Bluemap External Extender

-MidnightExternalExtender is a script that enhances the functionality of BlueMap, allowing for external control and extended features.
+Bluemap External Extender is a script that enhances the functionality of BlueMap, allowing for external control and extended features.

 ## Installation